activeagenda/documentation/Readme.md

 [Active Agenda](https://sourceforge.net/projects/activeagenda) framework and [BOf::](https://activeagenda.github.io) consists of:
 * [aa-base](https://github.com/activeagenda/aa-base) - slightly modified unpublished version of [Active Agenda 0.8.2 beta](https://github.com/activeagenda/0.8.2-beta) , used as starting point for the fork of the active agenda framework
 * [aa-patch](https://github.com/activeagenda/aa-patch) - a patch to the  [aa-base](https://github.com/activeagenda/aa-base) reflecting current changes to the code
 * [aa-xmlbase](https://github.com/activeagenda/aa-xmlbase) - a basic set of modules needed internally by the framework to work.
-It must be allways installed but can be modfied if needed
+It must be always installed but can be modified if needed
 * [BOf::](https://github.com/activeagenda/BOf) - a set of business applications developed on the basis of the framework

 The versioning numbering schema (X.X.X.X e.g. 1.1.345.23) is as follows: